 Although it is known to cross the placenta, amikacin is only partially secreted in breast milk.

 In general, amikacin should be avoided in babies.

 Babies also tend to have a greater volume of distribution due to their higher concentration of extracellular fluid, where the aminoglycosides reside.

-The elderly tend to retain amikacin for longer in their system; while the average amicacin elimination of a 20-year-old is 6 L / h and in an 80-year-old person it is 3 L / h.
+The elderly tend to retain amikacin for longer in their system, while the average amikacin elimination of a 20-year-old is 6 L / h, and in an 80-year-old person, it is 3 L / h.

-In people with cystic fibrosis the elimination capacity is greater.
+In people with cystic fibrosis, the elimination capacity is more significant.

 In people with muscle disorders such as myasthenia gravis or Parkinson’s disease, the paralyzing effect of amikacin on neuromuscular junctions can worsen muscle weakness.

-Interactions with other medications can change the functioning of amikacin or increase the risk of serious side effects.
+Interactions with other medications can change the functioning of amikacin or increase the risk of severe side effects.

 This medicine should not be swallowed or if you are already taking it, increase the dose without first talking to your doctor.